Team-EnderIO/Regilite/README.md

 # Regilite
 A lightweight library helping with registration and data generation.

+> Note this Usage guide is now outdated.
+It will be updated at some point, but the best way to get started is to look at the code :)

 ## Usage
 This library provides helper functions and wrappers around for various Holders and registries.
 To be able to use Regilite, you firstly create and register a `Regilite`-object.
 This object will do the actual registring data to events